cohen990/cohen990.github.io/_posts/2017-11-13-tetris-ai-experiment-1-2-single-parent-evolutionary-algorithm.md

 2. Don't just take the best 500 - allow a chance for worse performing networks to survive to allow the solution to escape local minima
 3. Abandon the fully connected neural network and implement a more complex architecture

-New blog post to follow with results of the next experiment.

 Next experiment here: [Tetris AI Experiment 3, 4 & 5]({% post_url 2018-01-02-tetris-failed-experiment-next-steps %})

 ## References